 New York State Education Department (NYSED) - Office of Postsecondary Access, Support, and Success

-Grants to New York boards of cooperative educational services and public school districts to implement regional partnerships to provide at-risk students (grades 9-14) with comprehensive six-year STEM career preparation courses.
+Grants to New York boards of cooperative educational services and public school districts to implement regional partnerships to provide at-risk students in grades 9-14 with comprehensive six-year STEM career preparation courses.
 Each partnership must include higher education, K-12, and business or employer partners.